Indian Ocean raid: Criticism of Somerville

 Somerville faced challenges not experienced by the RN in the Atlantic or Mediterranean.
 Japanese air superiority made it difficult to scout, close, and attack during the day.
 Radar-enabled night attack was the only viable offensive option.
-This was a high-risk strategy.
-A combination of careful positioning, luck, and Japanese errors nearly produced the preconditions for a strike on the night of 5 April; the enemy was within 125 mi – 1-hour flight range in an Albacore – but accurate information on the enemy's vector was missing.
+This was a high-risk strategy, careful positioning, luck, and Japanese errors nearly produced the conditions for a strike on the night of 5 April; the Japanese were within 125 mi – 1-hour flight range in an Albacore – but accurate information on the Japanese vector was missing.
 Even then, it required experienced air crews to find their targets at night, using radar with a range of just 20 mi and new tactics.